Transition metal pyridine complexes

 Transition metal pyridine complexes encompass many coordination complexes that contain pyridine as a ligand.
 Most examples are mixed-ligand complexes.
 Many variants of pyridine are also known to coordinate to metal ions, such as the methylpyridines, quinolines, and more complex rings.

 Bonding

 With a pKa of 5.25 for its conjugate acid, pyridine is about 15x less basic than imidazole.
 Pyridine is a weak pi-acceptor ligand.
 Trends in the M-N distances for complexes of the type [MCl2(py)4]2+ reveal an anticorrelation with d-electron count.
-Few low-valent metal complexes of pyridines are known.
+Low-valent metal complexes of pyridines are known, e.g. IrI(diene)(pyridine)Cl.
 The role of pyridine as a Lewis base extends also to main group chemistry.
 Examples include sulfur trioxide pyridine complex SO3(py) and pyridine adduct of borane, BH3py.

+Pyridine is classified as L ligand in the covalent bond classification method.
+In the usual electron counting method, it is a two-electron ligand.

+With respect to HSAB theory, it is intermediate softness, reflecting its small but significant properties as a pi-acceptor ligand.

 Classification of metal-pyridine complexes

 Many metal pyridine complexes are known.
 These complexes can be classified according to their geometry, i.e. octahedral, tetrahedral, linear, etc.